Jesus Taught with Stories

 · What did the master do for the servant who could not pay his debt?
 23-27

-· What did that same servant do to another servant who owed him money?
+· What did that servant do to another servant who owed him a little money?
 28-30

-· Let older children and willing adults write poems, songs or dramas about Jesus’ story of the faithful servants.
+3. Older children write poems, songs or brief skits about Jesus’ story of the forgiving servant.

-· Memorize Matthew 13:34, “All these things Jesus spoke to the crowds in parables, and He did not speak to them without a parable.”
+“All these things Jesus spoke to the crowds in parables, and he did not speak to them without a parable.”

-the children copy this picture illustrating the story of an unforgiving
+5. Children may copy this picture of an unforgiving servant.

-Master: “This paper is your loan agreement.
-It shows that you owe me a very large debt.
-Pay me what you owe me or I sell you and your family as slaves.”
+“This paper is your loan agreement: you owe me a very large debt.

 Selfish Servant: Kneel and beg, “Have mercy!
 I will pay.
 Please have mercy!”